Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 After my transformational experience, I still didn't understand why this needed to happen.
 I was frustrated and angry.

 It wasn’t until I slowly let go of what I wanted out of the experience and allowed whatever was present to be seen that I began to heal.
-I started to feel and understand that the emotions were stored in my body, manifesting as physical ailments, behaviours, limiting beliefs.
+I started to feel and understand that the emotions were stored in my body, manifesting as physical ailments, behaviors, limiting beliefs.
 For example, unconscious feelings of being unsafe, detachment from emotions and relationships, feeling unworthy, creative blocks, are all linked to this trauma - and other experiences of course.
 I realized I had been suppressing and repressing most of my difficult emotions.

 A year later, I've become softer to my emotions.
 I allow them to come instead of repressing them, and I am gentle with myself.
 I still feel the trauma, but I let go more and more every time it resurfaces.
 I do not suppress, I allow and I release.
 I cry a bit if I need to and I give my inner child a big hug.
 I feel.